Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 Thank you for presiding over this case.

+I am outside the UK right now, so cannot fill in your response pack in person.
+I hope this written testimonial will suffice.

 I certainly do not wish to abuse or obstruct any court process, as claimed by the defendant in 10(3.2) of their response pack.

 In fact, it is the Guardian's virus and vaccine coverage that abused the goodwill and credulity of the British, and wordlwide public.
 Vaccine worries contributed towards travel and business obstructions and restrictions in the UK, South East Asia, and Earth, for over three years.